 Let the thaw commence

-Inspect the pipe and nearby fittings.
-If they're all intact, you can gently thaw the affected area using a hairdryer or a hot water bottle.
-Never use a blowtorch or heat gun, and if the pipe has split, read below.
+If you do find the frozen pipe, you can try gently thawing the affected area using a hairdryer on its lowest setting, a hot water bottle, or warm towels.
+Never use a blowtorch or heat gun, as this can damage the pipe.

 Turn off the water supply